Makifun/medializr/README.md

 cd ~ && git clone https://github.com/Makifun/medializr.git
 ```
 ## Traefik network
-Create the docker network for traefik and then create the acme folder, making sure **acme.json** exists in it and then set the correct permissions. **acme.json** must only be accessible from the owner of the file.
+Create the docker network for traefik and then create the acme folder, making sure **acme.json** exists in it and then set the correct permissions. **acme.json** must only be accessible by the owner of the file.
 ```
 sudo docker network create traefik_proxy mkdir -p ~/containerdata/traefik/acme